airglow923/typescript-project-template/README.md

 ## What is it about?

-It contains the implementation of a common TypeScript project to reduce boilerplate commands and configurations (`npm init`, `npx tsconfig.json`, etc.).
+It contains the specifications of a common TypeScript project to reduce boilerplate commands and configurations (`npm init`, `npx tsconfig.json`, etc.).

 ### Dependencies